Networks

 Chairs:

-It addresses gender as a historically and culturally variable category that is constitutive of classifying and interpreting the social world, of organizing social and power relations, of producing knowledge (such as historical knowledge), and of shaping experiences of women and men in the past.
-The network is welcoming research that is crossing epochs, regions, and disciplines.
-A specific theme is chosen for every conference.
+The Women and Gender network addresses gender as a historically and culturally variable category that is constitutive of classifying and interpreting the social world, of organizing social and power relations, of producing knowledge (such as historical knowledge), and of shaping experiences of women and men in the past.